-- 5.1 The detailed modelling assumptions are included as part of the updated 'Medium Term Financial Plan 2023/24 to 2026/27' and is attached at Appendix1.
+- 5.1 The detailed modelling assumptions are included as part of the updated 'Medium Term Financial Plan 2023/24 to 2026/27'.
 The updated plan sets out the detailed basis of the medium-term strategy with references to revenue spending, capital plans, income levels and reserves. - 5.2 Key assumptions used in the construction of the revenue budget modelling to 2026/27 are shown below: